 Block Out Family Time on Weekends

 It’s important that you don’t spend your weekends doing school work, which is hard I know!
 This is another thing I quickly learned.
-As teachers, there is always something to plan, something to mark, data to analyze!
-But, it’s important that you draw the line and timetable in family time!
+As teachers, there is always something to plan, something to grade, data to analyze!
+But, it’s important that you draw the line and schedule in family time!

 Something that worked for me was to ensure that Sundays were always our family days.
 Household duties and any must-do school work was completed on Saturday.
 This left Sunday free for a family adventure.